TheElk205/personal-website/content/posts/website-structure/index.md

 lastmod:
 # weight: 1
 # aliases: ["/first"]
-tags: ["website", "hugo", "github-actions", "todo"]
+tags: ["website", "hugo", "github-actions"]
 author: "Ferdinand Köppen"
 # author: ["Me", "You"] # multiple authors
 showToc: true
 TocOpen: false
-draft: true
+draft: false
 hidemeta: false
 comments: false
 description: "Short description on how I built and maintian this webiste.
 As everything is public, it shoudl be easy to follow for someone who want so build something similar."